Email like a Boss

 - CC can be viewed as ”For your information”

-- If you put someone in CC, you don’t expect them to answer.
+- If you put someone in CC, don’t expect them to answer.
 It is either not actionable for them, or not directly related to them.

 - Don’t overuse CC.
 Everybody does not need to know everything.